HackMIT-Team-2020/Main_Project/README.md

 Spaced repetition can be implemented in many ways and we had to figure out a model that would work for as many people as possible while still being customizable for individual review scores.

 ## Accomplishments we're proud of
+We've built something that each of us as individuals would find useful and use and hope that other people find the project as useful as we do!

 ## What's next?